This page provides guidelines for efficiently bulk loading large amounts of data into Cloud Spanner.

 Each write to Cloud Spanner contains some overhead, whether the write is big or small.
 Writing one row at a time lowers throughput because it requires a high ratio of overhead per write.
 An example overhead cost is each write must be written to and acknowledged by a majority of the machines that own the split where the write occurs.
 The write and acknowledgement process require network round trips.
 Performing network round trips for each individual row increases the time required for bulk loading.

-Bad practice #2: Package N random rows into a commit with N mutations
+Don't package N random rows into a commit with N mutations

 Writing random rows in a commit where each mutation inserts a single row may be worse than writing one row at a time.
 Multiple machines are likely involved, because each random row could belong to a different machine.
 In a worst case scenario, each write will involve every machine in your Cloud Spanner instance.
 As mentioned above, write throughput is lowered when more machines are involved for a write.

-Bad practice #3: Sequentially add all rows in primary key order
+Don't sequentially add all rows in primary key order

 Sequentially adding rows means your writes get added to the end of your key range.
-This causes hot-spotting, which is a concentration of operations on a single node.
+This causes a hotspot, which is a concentration of operations on a single node.
 This lowers the write throughput to the capacity of a single node instead of benefiting from load-balanced nodes.
 For more information about hot- spotting, see Choosing a primary key.